MagnusThome/Capacitive-Rainmeter/README.md

 ## Things to find out

 - Should the sensor be mounted 100% horizontal or should it be tilted slightly?
-Will how it is mounted change - or not - if rain accumulates and stays long after it has stopped raining?
+Will how it is mounted change if rain accumulates and stays long after it has stopped raining?

 - What sensor temperature is best?
 I guess the optimal is when it is warm enough to help dry off rain so when the rain stops the sensor will report no rain in a decent amount of time?